Aloha Brothers and Sisters:

-This is your union.
-As your board, we welcome your ideas and support projects or areas of interest you may have.
-It continues to be an honor and joy for me to serve as your president.
+The union is all of us.
+We welcome ideas and interests you may have to further the ideals of our union.
+It continues to be an honor and joy to serve as your president.

 David C. Farmer